VeCnAvEc/VeCnAvEc/README.md

 4. Deploying web applications
 5. Integrations with various payment API gateways
 6. Automation of accounting reports
-7. Working with databases, I don't have much experience, but I have it
+7. Working with databases.
-8. Using Redis for caching and backend communication(Not much experience)
+8. Using Redis for caching and backend communication
-9. Using RabbitMQ for message brokering(Not much experience)
+9. Using RabbitMQ for message brokering
 ```

 I also tried my hand at blockchain development, which I found more interesting than backend development.